ralphtheninja/choo-handbook/content/your-first-choo-app/README.md

 A starter project is available for you to follow along with this guide: [https://glitch.com/edit/#!/project/choo-animals-starter](https://glitch.com/edit/#!/project/choo-animals-starter)

 When the editor has finished loading, you should make your own copy of the project so you can start coding.
-To do this, click the `Remix this` button near the top left hand corner of the window:
+To do this, click the `Remix to Edit` button near the top right hand corner of the window:

 ![remix](images/remix-this.png "Screenshot of remix this button")